zen-xu/ghostty/src/shell-integration/README.md

 ### Bash

+Automatic [Bash](https://www.gnu.org/software/bash/) shell integration works by starting Bash in POSIX mode and using the `ENV` environment variable to load our integration script (`bash/ghostty.bash`).
+This prevents Bash from loading its normal startup files, which becomes our script's responsibility (along with disabling POSIX mode).

-The bash shell integration must currently be sourced manually from `bash/ghostty.bash`.
+Bash shell integration can also be sourced manually from `bash/ghostty.bash`.

 ### Fish